hotshot221/Ludoria/README.md

 - **It's an overlay, not an app.** Everything else is a windowed program you alt-tab to.
 Ludoria summons and vanishes in-place - F7 or the controller Guide button, from anywhere, even mid-desktop.
+- **Consumes 0 resources** You heard it right.
+Unlike other "Apps" in the market that run on Electron or other heavier tools, this is just an overlay on your windows which doesn't even cache images.
+It hardly takes 2MB of your RAM on idle!
 - **Zero configuration.** Steam, Epic and locally installed games are found automatically; official cover/hero/logo art is fetched for you.
 First run is a library, not a setup wizard.
-- **Controller-first.** Full couch navigation - stick, d-pad, A/B/X/Y, Guide to summon - with keyboard and mouse equally at home.
+- **Controller-first.** Full couch navigation - stick, D-pad, A/B/X/Y, Guide to summon - with keyboard and mouse equally at home.
 - **It themes itself per game.** Accent colours are extracted from each game's artwork; the glass, the glow, the whole UI re-tints as you browse.